vdiaz1x/DJ-App/README.md

 # DJ App
 <!-- A dj app for single use and two player collabs -->
-A DJ App with functional turntables and EQ/FX/Crossfader for aspiring DJs and for collaborative DJ activities (coming soon!) using React for front end and Ruby on Rails for back end (back end tentative)
+A DJ App with functional turntables and EQ/FX/Crossfader for aspiring DJs and for collaborative DJ activities (coming soon!) using React for front end and Firebase for back end

 # Project Overview